EddieTGH/Gem-Learner/README.md

 ![alt text](image.png)

 Once a supabase is set up as follows, a .env file has to be setup with a REACT_APP_GEMINI_API_KEY variable with a Gemini API key and a REACT_APP_SUPABASE_API_KEY variable with a supabase api key.
+A service_account_key.json must be setup in the flask-backend folder [Link](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount).
 After this, the flask-baskend should be run by using

 ```
 pip install -U google-ai-generativelanguage google-auth-oauthlib google-labs-html-chunker